ram-sriram/Viewers/platform/docs/docs/development/continous-integration.md

 ## Deploy Previews

 [Netlify Deploy previews][deploy-previews] are generated for every pull request.
-They allow pull request authors and reviewers to "Preview" the OHIF Viewer as if the changes had been merged.
+They allow pull request authors and reviewers to "Preview" the Cure Assist as if the changes had been merged.

 Deploy previews can be configured by modifying the `netlify.toml` file in the